-Fifteen discrete receptors have been defined at a selection of nearby residences and commercial properties that are within approximately 1,200 m of Cefnau Bach.
-These receptors are defined at a height of 1.5 m above ground level within ADMS and their positions may be seen in Figure 5, where they are marked by enumerated pint rectangles.
+Ten discrete receptors have been defined at a selection of nearby residences and commercial properties.
+The receptors are defined at 1.5 m above ground level within ADMS and their positions may be seen in Figure 5, where they are marked by enumerated pink rectangles.